gruntjs/grunt-contrib-less/docs/less-options.md

 Compress output by removing some whitespaces.

 ## plugins
-Type: `Array`
+Type: `Array` or `Object`
 Default: `null`

-Allows passing plugins
+Allows passing plugins.
+Either pass an array of initialised plugin objects, or an object where the key is the plugin name, without the 'less-plugin-' prefix and the value is the plugin options.

 ## ieCompat
 Type: `Boolean`